 Approximately 85 percent of all strokes are ischemic, with hemorrhages accounting for about 15 percent.
 Often caused by disease of the cerebral blood vessels, strokes also can result from primary diseases of the heart or other parts of the body.

 The most common symptoms of a stroke are: trouble speaking, trouble seeing, weakness of one side of the body or difficulty walking.
 If you or a loved one experiences one or several of these symptoms suddenly, please call 911.

 Call (504) 842-3980

 Accolades & Awards

-- Nationally ranked in Neurology & Neurosurgery by US News & World Report, 2012
+- Nationally ranked in Neurology & Neurosurgery by US News & World Report

-- Gold status with the American Heart Association Get With The Guidelines
+- Gold Plus Target status from the American Heart Association Get With The Guidelines for stroke treatment

 - Specialists in the field of vascular neurology help patients find out the cause for their disease, as well as their risk factors, and aid in creating a plan to minimize the likelihood of these events occurring again by managing the risk factors that make them more prone to occur.

 Patients who have had stroke or transient strokes (TIA’s) should visit our clinic for risk assessment and modification, to prevent new events from happening.
 Also, patients with intracerebral hemorrhages and subarachnoid hemorrhages should see a vascular neurologist.